 No, you don't need a federal firearms license (but you may need a state license.)
 If you are permitted by law to own a handgun and your state allows the transfer of machine guns, you can buy one (unless you are in a state that requires a C&R License for machine gun ownership.

 Where do I get a permit for a machine gun?

 You don' t need a permit, either.
-You do need to complete an "Application For Tax Paid Transfer and Registration of Firearm", also known as a Form 4, and this must be signed by the Chief Law Enforcement Officer in your locale.
-You also need to submit, in duplicate, a complete set of fingerprints and palm prints and passport-size photos.
+You do need to complete an "Application For Tax Paid Transfer and Registration of Firearm", also known as a Form 4, and this must be submitted to ATF along with, a set of fingerprint cards and passport-size photos.
 A copy is also mailed to the CLEO in your locale.